palasht75/LeaseCheck-Multi-Shot-RAG/README.md

 # LeaseCheck-Multi-Shot-RAG

-Detect ⚖️ illegal or unfair clauses in Canadian residential leases — powered by Retrieval Augmented Generation (RAG), multi-shot prompting, and a lean Python tool.
+Detect ⚖️ illegal or unfair clauses in Canadian residential leases.
+It is powered by Retrieval Augmented Generation (RAG), multi-shot prompting, and a lean Python tool.
-This repo demonstrates end-to-end modern LLM engineering for recruiters.
+This repo demonstrates end-to-end modern LLM engineering.

 ---